There are a variety of ways you can measure the success of your recruitment efforts, and it can quickly become overwhelming.

 - The opportunity cost associated with an unfilled role

-Another thing to consider is that while hiring more efficiently is a top priority among recruiters, the cost of hiring a bad employee may outweigh the cost of waiting for the right person.
+Another point to consider is that while hiring more efficiently is a top priority among recruiters, the cost of hiring a bad employee may outweigh the cost of waiting for the right person.

-The average cost per hire is $4,129, according to SHRM.
-That means you're spending more than $4k on a new hire before they even show up for their first day.
-Think about how much it costs to hire managers...or worse, the C-Suite.
+The average cost-per-hire was around $4,000 in 2022.
+That means you’re spending more than $4K on a new hire before they even show up for their first day.

 Total internal recruiting costs [plus] Total external recruiting costs [divided by] Total number of hires

-When calculating cost per hire, you’ll need to do some initial calculations.
-First add up every single internal cost related to hiring.
-Then add up all of your external recruitment costs, such as job board fees, costs for external recruiters and anything else done outside of your team.
+When calculating cost-per-hire, you’ll need to do some initial calculations.
+Add up every single internal cost related to hiring.
+Then, add up all of your external recruitment costs, such as job board fees, costs for external recruiters and anything else done outside of your team.

 Add those two costs together and divide that number by the number of people hired within a certain period.
 For this particular metric, it’s easier to measure this over the course of a year, but you can also break it down by months, especially if you want to measure certain growth periods.

-Number of hired candidates considered satisfactory* [divided by] Total number of candidates hired
+Number of hired candidates considered satisfactory* [divided by] Total number of hired candidates [multiplied by] 100

 *Satisfactory employees should be determined by direct managers.